These fuss-free floral pointers should help you choose wedding flowers with ease.

 What flowers should I choose?

-It’s a good idea to take into account the time of year in which you will be getting married and consider which flowers will be in season.
-Seasonal flowers are not only cheaper and easier for florists to source they are also at their most naturally beautiful when in-season.
+It’s a good idea to consider the time of year you'll be getting married in and choose flowers according to that season.
+Seasonal flowers are not only cheaper and easier for florists to source, but they are also at their most naturally beautiful when in-season.

 Where can I find a wedding florist?

-The Interflora florist directory is a great place to begin and lists expert local florists in your area or those that are close by to your chosen wedding venue.
+The Interflora florist directory is a great place to begin, as it lists expert local florists, or can suggest suppliers near your chosen wedding venue.
 Compile a shortlist of florists and plan to meet with two or three candidates.
-Take along a scrapbook of your ideas and ask the florist to show you examples of their recent work so you can get a feel for their design style.
+Take along a scrapbook (physical or online) of your ideas and ask the florist to show you examples of their recent work, so you can get a feel for their design style.